klsraj/sdp-android-development-pro/GroupProject/Docs/TestPlan.md

 | Test App State Persistence  | Perform other test cases, close the app, then reopen to see if the app state persists             | App state persists                                | App state persists        | P   |

 ## Results
-The following 3 images show the tabulated ranking (from best to worst) of 5 jobs (including the current job).
-Different weights are provided in each test case to demonstrate that job rankings are correctly changed.
+The following 4 images show the tabulated ranking (from best to worst) of 5 jobs.
+All test cases except the last one have the current job entered.
+In each test case, different weights are provided to demonstrate that job rankings are correctly changed.

 #### Test Case 1
 ![Test Case 1](./images/Ranking_Algorithm_TestCase_1.PNG)